mendelsshop/git_function_history/cargo-function-history/README.md

 - `--filter-date-range=<date1>:<date2>`: filter to the given date range

-- `file-absolute`: search the exact file with the filename specified after the function name
+- `--file-absolute`: search the exact file with the filename specified after the function name

-- `file-relative`: search any file ending with the filename specified after the function name
+- `--file-relative`: search any file ending with the filename specified after the function name

 ### using the tui